ipb-halle/GoldenMutagenesis/README.md

 ## Examples

 ### Vignettes
-To start with this library we recommend to have a look at our vignettes\!
+To start with this library we recommend to take a look at our vignettes\!
 [Point
 Mutagenesis](https://ipb-halle.github.io/GoldenMutagenesis/articles/Point_Mutagenesis.html)